tim-taylor/evobee/docs/evobee-config.md

 ## Output log file formats

 As shown in the [General parameters](#general-parameters) section above, there are various types of logging data that may be requested from a run.
-The log-flags parameter specifies zero, one or more flags for different kinds of output.
-The output from all requested flags is recording in a single log file in
+The `log-flags` parameter specifies zero, one or more flags for different kinds of output.
+The output from all requested flags is recording in a single log file.
+Each logging event appears as a separate line in the log file, and each line is a list of comma separated values (so the log file is in .csv format).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg4MTMyMjU2OCwtMTE3MjY4MTcwMSw3ND
+eyJoaXN0b3J5IjpbLTEyNDU2MjE2NzMsLTExNzI2ODE3MDEsNz
-c3MzE2NzIsLTE5MTU3MTIzMzUsNjcxMDA2NDUxLDYyNzM0Njg1
+Q3NzMxNjcyLC0xOTE1NzEyMzM1LDY3MTAwNjQ1MSw2MjczNDY4
-NiwtMTk1NDEzNzM5NCwtMTIyMTg1ODkxNiwtMTk5ODI5MTI4Mi
+NTYsLTE5NTQxMzczOTQsLTEyMjE4NTg5MTYsLTE5OTgyOTEyOD
-wtNjgxMzgzODgwLC01MTAzOTE5MTUsLTY3Mjg5MDY5OSwtMjA1
+IsLTY4MTM4Mzg4MCwtNTEwMzkxOTE1LC02NzI4OTA2OTksLTIw
-MDI1NzQ4OCwtMTQ5MzYzODIzMywxOTI1NjcyMTEyLC03OTQ3NT
+NTAyNTc0ODgsLTE0OTM2MzgyMzMsMTkyNTY3MjExMiwtNzk0Nz
-g1MzUsMTg5Mzc0NTIzNSwtNDA1Nzk5NjAwLC0xMDg0NTY1OTc5
+U4NTM1LDE4OTM3NDUyMzUsLTQwNTc5OTYwMCwtMTA4NDU2NTk3
-LC02MTYxMjQxOTZdfQ==
+OSwtNjE2MTI0MTk2XX0=
 -->